OfficeDev/Office-Add-in-Commands/README.md

 - **Office Desktop**.
 Sideload you add-in via a [network share](https://msdn.microsoft.com/EN-US/library/office/fp123503.aspx).
 	- Once side loaded you have to go to `Insert>My Add-ins>Shared Folder` and click the `Refresh` button to ensure the Add-in shows.
 Do this any time you need to refresh your Ribbon.
 - **Office Online**.
 Open the Add-ins dialog via `Insert>Office Add-ins` then select `[Manage My Add-ins]>Upload My Add-in` and upload the manifest file you want to test.
 To remove a sideloaded add-in you have to [clear your HTML LocalStorage](http://superuser.com/questions/519628/clear-html5-local-storage-on-a-specific-page)

+- **Office for Mac**.
+See instructions for the [dev preview](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/blob/master/Tools/MacDevPreview.md).

 ####Visual Studio F5
 - Make sure you have at least version 16.0.6868.0000 of Office for Windows installed.